masagrator/HigurashiENX/README.md

 English translation mod for Nintendo Switch version of "Higurashi no Naku Koro ni Hou" (ひぐらしのなく頃に奉).

+1.2.0 update is required.

 Mod is partially using machine translation.

 ---

-# Download and installation (only for 1.1.0 update)
+# Download and installation

 1. Download mod from [HERE](https://drive.google.com/file/d/1spCS77JetWtbe0G_QRxNfnwmB40Et8Tf/view?usp=sharing)
 2. Copy `atmosphere` folder to root of sdcard used in your Switch